 Our Corporate Governance Guidelines require each non-employee director to own shares of PGE common stock with a value equal to at least three times the value of the annual equity grant to non-employee directors.
-Non-employee directors must meet this requirement by the later of (i) March 31, 2015 or (ii) five years following the first annual meeting at which they are elected.
+Non-employee directors must meet this requirement within five years following the first annual meeting at which they are elected.
 All of our directors either meet the stock ownership requirement or are on track to do so by the applicable target date.
-Our stock ownership policy for executive officers is described on page 34 of this proxy statement.
+Our stock ownership policy for executive officers is described on pages 35 to 36 of this proxy statement.